Sailing: Black Jack takes line honours in slow Sydney to Hobart regatta - NZ Herald

 Last year's race was canceled the week before it was due to start because of coronavirus-related quarantine issues, but the 2021 edition proceeded with mass virus-testing protocols in place.
 Skippers were told boats must immediately retire from the race if a crew member receives a message from health authorities saying they have tested positive for Covid-19.

-Black Jack previously claimed line honors in the 2009 edition under the name Alfa Romeo.
+Black Jack previously claimed line honours in the 2009 edition under the name Alfa Romeo.
 It was second to Wild Oats XI by just 28 minutes in a 2018 thriller.

 Owner Peter Harburg was at Constitution Dock in Hobart to greet his team.